-- C3.11.1 The engineering design event will be worth 150 points at the competitions. - C3.11.2 The judges may at their discretion award the highest placing team less than the maximum noted above.
+C3.11.1 The engineering design event will be worth 150 points at the competitions.

+C3.11.2 The judges may at their discretion award the highest placing team less than the maximum noted above.
+Design finalist may also receive bonus points that could make their scores higher than the maximum noted above.

-ARTICLE 4: COST EVENT (REVIEW SUBMISSION PROCEDURE)
+ARTICLE 4: COST EVENT